 6. Your phone number and e-mail address.

-This should be the same font as your address, and should be located appear below and near your name.
+This should be the same font as your address, and should appear below and near your name.
 Make sure you have a voicemail and a correct phone number with a professional voicemail.
 Your email should also be professional sounding.
 The best address is your full name and can easily be found.

 7. Social media links.